Government of Delhi: History

 The Legislative Assembly of Delhi was first constituted on 17 March 1952 under the Government of Part C States Act, 1951, but it was abolished on 1 October 1956.
-Its legislative assembly was re-established in the year of 1993, after the Constitution (Sixty-ninth Amendment) Act, 1991 came into force, followed by the Government of National Capital Territory of Delhi Act, 2021 the Sixty-ninth Amendment to the Constitution of India, declared the Union Territory of Delhi to be formally known as National Capital Territory of Delhi.
+The legislative assembly of Delhi was re-established on January 2, 1992, following the enforcement of the Constitution (Sixty-ninth Amendment) Act, 1991, and the subsequent Government of National Capital Territory of Delhi Act, 1991.
+The Sixty-ninth Amendment formally renamed the Union Territory of Delhi as the National Capital Territory of Delhi, granting it a unique status with its own legislative assembly.

-The first chief minister of Delhi was Ch.
-Braham Prakash (INC) and the first woman CM was Sushma Swaraj of BJP.
-Sheila Dikshit (INC) has been the chief minister for the maximum times (three) and oversaw immense development of the city during her tenure.
-Guru Radha Kishan (CPI) had the rare distinction of representing his constituency in the Municipal Corporation of Delhi for most years continuously by an individual and Ch.
-Prem Singh (INC) has won the maximum elections for different civic bodies in Delhi.
+The maiden chief minister of Delhi was Chaudhary Brahm Prakash Yadav of the Indian National Congress, whereas the first woman chief minister was Sushma Swaraj (BJP).
+Sheila Dikshit (INC) has been the chief minister for the maximum number of terms (three) and served for the longest duration (15 years).
+Guru Radha Kishan (CPI) had the rare distinction of representing his constituency in the Municipal Corporation of Delhi for most years continuously by an individual and Chaudhary Prem Singh (INC) has won the maximum elections for different civic bodies in Delhi.

-Ministers
+Council of Ministers

-As per article 239AA of Indian Constitution, the number of ministers cannot exceed ten percent of Delhi assembly seats.
-Therefore, there can be a maximum of seven m Ministers (10% of 70 Delhi assembly seats).

-Central government
+Central Government

-The Lieutenant Governor of Delhi is appointed by the President of India., as agent of President and head of state like governor, on the advice of the Central government.
+The Lieutenant Governor of Delhi is appointed by the President of India, as the agent of President and head of state like governor, on the advice of the Central government.
 This state government is called the Government of the National Capital Territory of Delhi (Government of NCT of Delhi or simply Government of Delhi).
 It consists of an executive, led by the Lieutenant Governor of Delhi, a judiciary and a legislature.

-Central versus State
+Centre versus State

 The Supreme Court of India in Government of NCT of Delhi v.
 Union of India ruled that according to the Article 239AA of the Indian constitution, that although the government had to keep him/her informed of its decisions, Delhi's lieutenant governor did not have any independent decision-making powers and had to follow the "aid and advice" of the chief minister-led council of ministers of the Government of Delhi on matters which the Delhi Legislative Assembly could legislate on, viz., all items on the State List (items on which only state legislatures can legislate) and the Concurrent List (items on which both the Parliament of India and the state legislatures can legislate) barring 'police, 'public order' and 'land'.
 The court added that on matters referred to him/her, the LG was bound to follow the orders of the president.